 Text body

-The Uniform-Finch (Haplospiza unicolor Cabanis, 1851) is an endemic bird of the Atlantic Forest, found in almost every state of southeastern and northeastern Brazil (da Cunha 2012).
+The Uniform-Finch (Haplospiza unicolor Cabanis, 1851) is an endemic bird of the Atlantic Forest, mostly found in the southeastern coastal states of Brazil (da Cunha 2012).
 Its current conservation status is Least Concern, and it naturally occupies habitats such as subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests (BirdLife International 2016).
 The Uniform-Finch is commonly seen in areas with bamboo, particularly in forests where the Chusquea sp. genus, abundant in the Neotropics, grows in the understory (Young 1991; Fisher et al. 2014).
 They are considered “bamboo specialists” as bamboo seeds comprise an important part of their diet (Sánchez 2005; da Cunha 2012).

 On July 1st, 2024, we spotted the Uniform-Finch (Haplospiza unicolor Cabanis, 1851) for the first time in the Brazilian savanna, also known as Cerrado, in the Center-West of the country.
-The bird was sighted at a private waterfall called “Cachoeira da Fazenda Loquinhas” (latitude: -14.1440633, longitude: -47.48816), situated in the city of Alto Paraíso de Goiás in the Goiás state, Brazil.
+The bird was sighted at a privately managed reserve called “Cachoeira da Fazenda Loquinhas” (latitude: -14.1440633, longitude: -47.48816), situated in the city of Alto Paraíso de Goiás in the Goiás state, Brazil.
 This area covers a 2.2 km loop and consists mainly of gallery forests and rupestrian woody fields, with elevations ranging from 1200 meters to 1300 meters.